-Has your elementary schooler come home worried that if he doesn’t pass his milestones test he won’t move on to the next grade?
-Is your middle schooler already worried about getting into college or basing her whole identity on being a star student?
+Has your elementary schooler come home worried that if she doesn’t pass her milestones test she won’t move on to the next grade?
+Is your middle schooler already worried about getting into college or basing his whole identity on being a star student?

 Some school-related stress is normal—and helpful.
 It gives kids “a little healthy fear that will hopefully motivate them to study for tests, complete homework on time and focus on schoolwork,” says Kathleen Hill, licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 But how can you tell when that stress has gotten out of control?
 And how do you ease it while still encouraging your child to achieve?
 Read on for expert tips.